Best Bottleneck Calculators for PCs in 2023

 CPU Agent Bottleneck Calculator is also a web-based bottleneck calculator that is easy to use and provides accurate information.

 CPU Agent provides more detailed information about the bottleneck than the PC Builds Bottleneck Calculator.
-It includes options such as CPU, GPU, RAM size, RAM speed, resolution, and quality for more accurate bottleneck calculations.
+It includes CPU, GPU, RAM size, RAM speed, resolution, and quality options for more accurate bottleneck calculations.

 With this bottleneck calculator, you can calculate the bottleneck between multiple hardware components, unlike the PC Builds Bottleneck Calculator which only calculates the bottleneck between the CPU and the GPU.
 Here’s how to use the CPU Agent Bottleneck Calculator: